-For over a decade, Clarice Assad has been using music as a tool to empower youth to achieve greater means of self-expression. through residencies with symphony orchestras and grants from American and Brazilian institutions.
+For more than a decade, I have been using music to empower youth to achieve greater means of self-expression through various programs and residencies.

-Do What’s In Your Heart is a 32-minute documentary chronicling 2022 triple Grammy-nominee Clarice Assad’s Artist in Residence project at ACG, through which she co-created a musical work with more than 50 students from around the city.
-The short film includes a performance of that work by students, as well as a performance by guitarist Jorge Caballero with the Miró String Quartet, performing Assad’s reimagination of the same work for their ensemble.
+Do What’s In Your Heart is a 32-minute documentary chronicling 2022 triple Grammy nominee Clarice Assad’s Artist in Residence project at Austin Classical Guitar, through which she co-created a musical work with more than 50 students from Austin, Texas.
+The short film includes the students playing their original work, as well as a performance by guitarist Jorge Caballero with the Miró String Quartet playing Assad’s reimagination of the same work for their ensemble.

-Songwriter Idol is a program that encourages young people to write, record, and perform music and lyrics about current critical situations.
-The program provides an outlet for creativity and self-expression while raising awareness about important issues.
-Participants can share their perspectives on a wide range of topics, from social injustice to environmental protection.
-In addition to promoting creativity and critical thinking, the program also provides valuable experience in songwriting and performing.
+Songwriter Idol is a program that encourages young people to write, record, and perform music and lyrics about current events, personal experiences, and social movements.
+It provides an outlet for creativity and self-expression while raising awareness about important issues.
+Participants share their perspectives on a wide range of topics, from social injustice to environmental protection.
+In addition to promoting creativity and critical thinking, it also provides valuable experience in songwriting and performing.
 Through Songwriter Idol, young people can develop their musical skills and knowledge while making a difference in the world.

 Clarice Assad & Percussionist/Composer Robert Dillon